neelsmith/SimpleLexica.jl/docs/src/lexicon.md

 The `Lexicon` type wraps a Vector of `LexiconArticles`.
 You can load Liddell-Scott's *Greek Lexicon* from Christopher Blackwell's github repository with `lsj()` and Lewis and Short's *Latin Dictionary* with `lewis-short()`.
 Performance will depend primarily on the throughput of your internet connection.

 Both repositories are licensed under the terms of the *CC 3.0 BY-NC-SA* license.
 If you have downloaded a copy of one of these files, you can load it from a local file with the `lexicon` function.
+The following code block loads a copy of the LSJ lexicon in the `test/resources` directory of the `SimpleLexica.jl` github repository.

 ```@example lex